 Things to Consider When Shopping for the Best Bear Spray

 It’s crucial to pick a product specifically designed to be effective against charging bears.
 The best bear spray will be easy to carry, quickly and easily accessible, and optimized for the proper spray duration and reach.
-Different bear sprays have various attributes, so read on to find the best one for your particular need.
+Different products have various attributes, so read on to find the best one for your particular need.

 Will the Bear Spray Be Accessible?

 Picture this: an angry sow grizzly is charging you.
-If your bear spray is at the bottom of your backpack, underneath a mess of energy bars and camping gear, that’s where it’s going to stay while the bear mauls you.
-A bear spray must be designed for easy access, such as in a holster that you carry on the outside of your clothing so you can access it immediately.
+If your repellent is at the bottom of your backpack, underneath a mess of energy bars and camping gear, that’s where it’s going to stay while the bear mauls you.
+A spray must be designed for easy access, such as in a holster that you carry on the outside of your clothing so you can access it immediately.

 Bears don’t look like fast animals, but they are.
 A charging bear can reach 35 miles per hour.
 That’s a little over 50 feet per second.
 It’s easy to see why fast and easy access to bear spray is key to effectively deterring a charging bear.

 The best way to ensure accessibility is to wear your bear spray in a holster on your body.
 In general, you can choose between two holster types.
 A belt holster slips over your regular belt and keeps the spray at your waist level.
 A chest holster straps around your torso via a belt that crosses over your back.
-Keep in mind that bear spray canisters are fairly large by design, so you’ll want to pick the carrying option that’s most comfortable for you.
+Keep in mind that bear repellent canisters are fairly large by design, so you’ll want to pick the carrying option that’s most comfortable for you.

 Best Bear Spray for Accessibility: Sabre Frontiersman Bear Spray

-This bear spray offers multiple purchase configurations so the user can select between a quick-access belt or chest holster, a practice spray canister, or an additional canister.
+This SABRE bear spray offers multiple purchase configurations so the user can select between a quick-access belt or chest holster, a practice spray canister, or an additional canister.
 It has 9.2 ounces of bear-stopping power.
 It deploys 1.84 ounces with each one-second spray over a 35-foot spraying distance.

 Does the Bear Spray Put Enough Deterrent Out There?

 Look for a product with a spray time between 6 and 9 seconds.
-Some bear sprays offer multiple spraying options so you can deploy the product in short bursts, or empty the entire canister with a continuous spray.
+Some bear repellents offer multiple spraying options so you can deploy the product in short bursts, or empty the entire canister with a continuous spray.
 This versatility makes it possible to respond flexibly in a crisis, so you can put up a thick cloud of bear deterrent and then prepare to spray the bear directly, if it charges through or around the fog.